serverless/serverless/docs/providers/aws/guide/functions.md

 Then, when you run `serverless deploy`, VPC configuration will be deployed along with your lambda function.

+**VPC IAM permissions**

+The Lambda function execution role must have permissions to create, describe and delete [Elastic Network Interfaces](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ElasticNetworkInterfaces.html) (ENI).
+When VPC configuration is provided the default AWS `AWSLambdaVPCAccessExecutionRole` will be associated with your Lambda execution role.
+In case custom roles are provided be sure to include the proper [ManagedPolicyArns](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-managepolicyarns).
+For more information please check [configuring a Lambda Function for Amazon VPC Access](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html)

 ## Environment Variables

 You can add Environment Variable configuration to a specific function in `serverless.yml` by adding an `environment` object property in the function configuration.
 This object should contain a key/value collection of string: